ciesiolka/abc2svg-chisel/README.md

   - load the include file by the same browse button

   Then, you may edit and save both files.
-  Rendering/playing is always done from the first ABC file.
   There may be only one included file.

 - The editor comes with different ways to enter the music from the keyboard.